Bill Vander Zalm: Premier

-In 1988, after the Supreme Court of Canada decision of R vs Morgentaler, the provinces were now expected to cover abortion.
-Vander Zalm, chose not to extend provincial medical coverage to abortion, citing that abortions were an elective procedure and not medically necessary.
+In 1988, after the Supreme Court of Canada decision of R v Morgentaler, the provinces were now expected to cover abortion.
+Vander Zalm chose not to extend provincial medical coverage to abortion by citing that abortions were an elective procedure and not medically necessary.

 Vander Zalm became embroiled in an alleged conflict of interest controversy over the sale of his Fantasy Gardens flower garden and theme park.
 The conflict of interest arose because the Taiwanese buyer, Tan Yu, was provided VIP treatment by members of the Vander Zalm Government prior to the sale.
 Adding fuel to the fire, Faye Leung, a Chinese-Canadian entrepreneur and the woman who brokered the deal, claimed that Vander Zalm was a "bad man" since the day she first met him and secretly recorded conversations she had with him, which were subsequently leaked to the media.
-Faye Leung, for her part in the affair would later be convicted of four counts of secret commissions over 100k, and one count of theft over 45k, and two counts of fraud in 1995 by the BC Court of Appeals.
+For her part in the affair, Leung would later be convicted of four counts of secret commissions over 100k, and one count of theft over 45k, and two counts of fraud in 1995 by the BC Court of Appeals.

-Vander Zalm resigned in 1991 after a provincial conflict of interest report by Ted Hughes, found that he had mixed private business with his public office in the sale of the Gardens.
+Vander Zalm resigned in 1991 after a provincial conflict of interest report by Ted Hughes found that he had mixed private business with his public office in the sale of the Gardens.
 He was charged with criminal breach of trust, but was acquitted in BC Supreme Court in 1992.
 The judge ruled that Vander Zalm had acted in a manner that was "foolish, ill-advised and in apparent or real conflict of interest or breach of ethics", but that the prosecution had not proved its case beyond a reasonable doubt.
 It was revealed that during the sale of Fantasy Gardens, Vander Zalm had accepted $20,000 payment in cash from Tan Yu, the buyer of Fantasy Gardens, to which Vander Zalm said he took "for innocent reasons relating to travel and expenses incurred."

-Vander Zalm was succeeded as premier by Deputy Premier Rita Johnston, who defeated McCarthy in the race to replace him as Socred leader.
-Contrary to popular belief that the party would thrive under new leadership, Social Credit collapsed and finished a distant third with the NDP returning to government and the Liberals becoming official opposition.
+Vander Zalm was succeeded as premier by Deputy Premier Rita Johnston, who defeated Grace McCarthy in the race to replace him as Socred leader.
+Contrary to popular belief that the party would thrive under new leadership, Social Credit collapsed to a distant third in the 1991 election, with the NDP returning to government and the Liberals becoming official opposition.
 The Social Credit Party were completely shut out of the legislature in the subsequent 1996 election and never again won seats.